Finance Ops·11 Mar 2026·7 min read

 It's not that the finance team is incompetent.
 It's that nobody designed the management information architecture.
 The company grew from zero to processing millions in transactions, and the reporting infrastructure never caught up.

 In the early days, a single spreadsheet was enough.
 Revenue minus costs equals profit.
-But payment institutions are complex businesses with multiple revenue streams (processing fees, FX margins, interchange, monthly fees), multiple cost layers (scheme fees, banking costs, processing costs, compliance costs), and multiple dimensions (by product, by client, by geography, by currency).
+But where things usually get out of control is that payment institutions are complex businesses with multiple revenue streams (processing fees, payment execution fees, FX margins, interchange, monthly fees), multiple cost layers (scheme fees, banking costs, processing costs, compliance costs), and multiple dimensions (by product, by client, by geography, by currency) – and they become so quite quickly.

-Without a designed reporting structure, the finance team ends up rebuilding the same analysis from scratch every month — pulling data from the gateway, cross-referencing with bank statements, manually allocating costs, and hoping the numbers reconcile.
+However, without a designed reporting structure, finance ends up rebuilding the same analysis from scratch every month – pulling data from the gateway, cross-referencing with bank statements, manually allocating costs, and hoping the numbers reconcile.
 By the time the board report is ready, it's two weeks late and everyone knows it's approximate.
+It's not detailed enough along the right axis to understand what decisions exactly need to be taken, and where the strategy should be moving.

 What a proper management reporting system looks like.

-Then product-level P&L. If you offer card acquiring, Pix processing, SEPA payments, and card issuing, each of these is a product with its own revenue and cost structure.
-The board should see the margin on each product — not a blended number that hides the fact that one product is subsidizing another.
+Then product-level P&L. If the institution offers card acquiring, Pix processing, SEPA payments, and card issuing, each of these is a product with its own revenue and cost structure.
+The board should see the margin on each product – not a blended number that hides the fact that one product is subsidising another.

 Then client-level profitability.
 Not every merchant is equally profitable.
 Some process high volumes at thin margins.
 Some process low volumes but generate significant FX revenue.
 Some cost more in compliance and risk monitoring than they generate in fees.
-Without client-level data, you can't make pricing decisions, retention decisions, or strategic decisions about which market segments to pursue.
+Without client-level data, pricing decisions, retention decisions, and strategic decisions about which market segments to pursue are all guesswork.

 Then budget versus actual.
 A board that sees only actuals has no context.
 Is €200K in monthly revenue good or bad?
 Compared to what?
-A budget model — even a simple one — gives every number meaning.
-It turns reporting from "here's what happened" into "here's how we're performing against our plan."
+A budget model – even a simple one – gives every number meaning.
+It turns reporting from "here's what happened" into "here's how the business is performing against plan."

 Finally, regulatory reporting.
-Your central bank requires periodic reports — Appendix A, prudential returns, statistical reporting.
-These should flow from the same data as your management reports, not from a separate manual process.
-If your regulatory numbers don't reconcile to your management numbers, you have a data integrity problem that your auditor will find.
+The central bank requires periodic reports – supervision reports, prudential returns, statistical reporting.
+These should flow from the same data as the management reports, not from a separate manual process.
+If regulatory numbers don't reconcile to management numbers, there's a data integrity problem that the auditor will find.

 The cost of not having this.